Tony-91/RAG_PDF_Reader/README.md

-# Document Reader - automated with n8n
+# Context-Aware Document Chatbot - automated with n8n

 Local and containerized **RAG system** using n8n, Ollama, and Qdrant that ingests PDFs of the Declaration of Independence and provides expert-level answers through a chat interface.